Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 Frisco Independent School District schools have the first option of scheduling through mid-November each school year.
 Any remaining open program dates are offered to other groups and districts.
 Our spring and summer break programs are open to the public.
 Advance registration is required; Public programs are open to anyone, not just Frisco residents.

-School year study trips, life skills groups, scout programs, as well as spring and summer break programs, can be scheduled online.
+School year study trips, life skills groups, scout programs, public tours as well as spring and summer break programs, can all be scheduled online.
 Once your registration is submitted, a confirmation will be emailed.

-We often can have a volunteer or staff member attend a school or community events to provide safety education, materials, etc. If you would like to make a special requests for our participation in such events as Health/Safety Fairs, Career Days, Civic Group Meetings, HOA Member Events, and similar community functions, please use our online request form.
+Often we can have a volunteer or staff member attend a school or community event to provide safety education, materials, giveaways, etc. If you would like to make a special requests for our participation in such events as Health/Safety Fairs, Career Days, Civic Group Meetings, HOA Member Events, and similar community functions, please use our online request form.
 Please note, we try to accommodate each request in some way; However, due to staffing limitations and scheduling conflicts we may not be able to provide a personal appearance for each request.

-If you need to schedule the following all can be done from the FriscoFire.com website: Fire Station Birthday Party, Firefighter/Paramedic Visit your school or block party, take a tour of the fire station, schedule your business or organization for fire extinguisher training, sign up to take a CPR/AED Awareness Class or sign up to take Stop the Bleed training.
+If you need to schedule the following all can be done from the FriscoFire.com website: Birthday Celebration Visits, Firefighter/Paramedic Visit your school or block party, take a tour of the fire station, schedule your business or organization for fire extinguisher training, sign up to take a CPR/AED Awareness Class or sign up to take Stop the Bleed training.

 Preschoolers are invited to attend a Firefighter Guided tour at Frisco Fire Safety Town.
 Please schedule your tour in advance on our website.
 The tour features a kid-friendly fire engine that children love to explore.
 Youngsters are invited to practice crosswalk safety and pedestrian skills in our mini-town after the tour.
 Jeep and bike rides are not part of the tour.